andraugust/andraugust.github.io/neural-style-transfer.md

 layout: default
 ---

-# Notes on [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al, CVPR 2016)
+# Notes on Neural Style Transfer

 ## Background
 In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2016, the authors define a neural method for transforming an image's style so it matches the style of another image.

-If we choose the style image to be van Gogh's _Starry Night_, then we want to modify another image, like one of a dog riding a skateboard, so it has the same swirly colors and textures.
+If we choose the style image to be van Gogh's _Starry Night_, then we want to modify another image, like one of a dog riding a skateboard, so it has the same swirly colors and textures as a bona fide van Gogh.
 What the authors used, and what we're going to use to do this is a neural network.

 (im dog) + (im van gogh) = (style transfer)